NeViRAIDE/neviraide/README.md

-# ORKING VERSION OF MY CONFIG ON "lightIDEgo" branch
+# WORKING VERSION OF MY CONFIG ON "lightIDEgo" branch
 try it
 ---